No Doc Loans

 How much can I borrow with a no doc loan?

-- 60% of the property value: We can obtain a loan through major second tier lenders at competitive interest rates.
+- 60% of the property value: We can obtain a loan through larger second tier lenders at competitive interest rates.

 - 75% of the property value: We can obtain a loan through smaller lenders at higher interest rates.

-- 80% of the property value: We can obtain short term caveat loans only, often at extremely expensive interest rates.
+- 80% of the property value: We can obtain short term caveat loans only, typically at an expensive interest rate.

 - Commercial properties: One of our lenders will allow you to borrow up to 65% of the property value.